EtchedPixels/Fuzix-Compiler-Kit/README.md

 and data.
 This can easily be tweaked to make them calls, and peephole rules used to clean up or re-arrange them a bit to suit any need or turn it into bytecode etc.

+### TMS7000

+A slightly modified Z8 target for the TMS7000 as the two are remarkably similar in terms of their compiler requirements.
+Working on an emulator integration to begin proper testing.

 ### Z8